 Hi, Dave.
 Thank you for your fine reply!
 This site is directed primarily at industrial metal finishers, where manufacturers of coatings and the factories that apply them come to talk things over.
-Before painting, shipping, and selling ten million warranted items, or an aerospace component, they need to investigate things in very great depth.
+Before painting, shipping, and selling ten million warranted items, or a critical aerospace component, they need to investigate things in stultifying depth.

-But the internet is a gigantic one-room schoolhouse, so the site also attracts some individual consumers and home owners who fret for two weeks about how to paint a birdhouse -- and for them your closing sentence is priceless :-)
+But the internet is a gigantic one-room schoolhouse, so the site also attracts individual consumers and home owners, some of whom fret for two weeks about how to paint a birdhouse -- and for them your closing sentence is priceless :-)